Reverse Engineering Toolkit

 Radre Powers NowSecure Solutions

 Radare and r2Frida are leveraged across the NowSecure Solution portfolio as part of our blackbox testing capabilities.
-Radare is used in NowSecure Platform for continuous security testing, NowSecure Workstation for pen tester toolkit, and NowSecure Pen Testing Services for deep expert mobile app analysis.
+Radare is used in NowSecure Platform for continuous security testing, NowSecure Workstation for pen tester toolkit, and NowSecure Pen Testing Services, available on demand or through Pen Testing as a Service (PTaaS), for deep expert mobile app analysis.

 Learn About Automated or Manual Testing